zubairchowdhury888-art/zubairchowdhury888-art/README.md

 # About

-I build intelligent systems that transform scientific research into reliable engineering.
+I am an independent researcher and engineer focused on transforming scientific research into reliable, production-ready technology.

-My work combines artificial intelligence, computational biology, automation, distributed systems and reproducible infrastructure to bridge the gap between academic discovery and production deployment.
+My work combines artificial intelligence, computational biology, distributed systems and scientific automation to build reproducible platforms that bridge academic discovery with real-world deployment.

-I believe research should be reproducible, engineering should be measurable, and intelligent systems should create lasting real-world impact.
+I believe research should be rigorous, engineering should be measurable, and intelligent systems should create lasting impact.

 ---